The Hilton Honors Loyalty Program

 - Hilton Honors Card from American Express

-- Business Hilton Honors Card from American Express
+- The Business Hilton Honors Card from American Express (referral link)

 You can really rack up the points on your stays when you use a Hilton Co-Branded Credit Card to pay for your hotel bill.
 For example, if you use the Hilton Honors Aspire Card (which provides automatic Diamond Status) to pay for your stay at a Hilton Hotel you will receive: